-c) Arguments Regarding an Alleged Preference in the Art for Self-replicating RNA Vaccines
+c) Alleged Preference in the Art for Self-replicating RNA Vaccines

-Patent Owner cites Geall 2013, 20 as teaching that self-replicating RNA is "more efficient for gene expression in situ" and argues that Geall itself suggests that self-replicating RNA has advantages over mRNA.
+Patent Owner cites Geall 2013,21 as teaching that self-replicating RNA is "more efficient for gene expression in situ" and argues that Geall itself suggests that self-replicating RNA has advantages over mRNA.
 Prelim.
 Resp.
 48. According to Patent Owner, "Petitioner's summary suggestion that a POSA would have been motivated to pursue mRNA vaccines does not account for this."
 Id.
 We do not find this argument persuasive.

 Geall 2013 teaches that there are "two major forms of RNA vaccines: (1) conventional, non-amplifying mRNA molecules and (2) RNA replicons engineered from the genomes of positive-stranded RNA viruses."
 Ex.
 1016, 153.
-According to Geall 2013, "[b]oth approaches have their distinct advantages and limitations" (id. at 153) and both are viable options (id. at 154 ("RNA vaccines (both mRNA and replicons) are effective at eliciting antigen-specific humoral and cellular immune responses in animal models of infectious and non-infectious diseases.").
+According to Geall 2013, "[b]oth approaches have their distinct advantages and limitations" (id. at 153) and both are viable options (id. at 154 ("RNA vaccines (both mRNA and replicons) are effective at eliciting antigen-specific humoral and cellular immune responses in animal models of infectious and non-infectious diseases.")).
 For both approaches, Geall 2013 cites clinical trials that support efficacy.
 See e.g., id. at 154 ("Messenger RNA vaccine candidates have been tested in human clinical trials targeting metastatic melanoma and renal cell carcinoma, and tumor antigen-specific antibody and T cell responses were seen.
-Unpublished results of trials targeting prostate and non-small cell lung cancer have also shown mRNA vaccines to be safe, well tolerated and immunogenic") (internal citations omitted).
-Geall 2013 then concludes that "[t]his growing body of preclinical and clinical evidence demonstrates proof of concept that vaccines based on RNA, whether conventional mRNA or self amplifying replicons, are effective at eliciting functional immunity and should be rigorously tested."
-Id. (emphasis added).
+Unpublished results of trials targeting prostate and non-small cell lung cancer have also shown mRNA vaccines to be safe, well tolerated and immunogenic.")(internal citations omitted).
+Geall 2013 then concludes that "[t]his growing body of preclinical and clinical evidence demonstrates proof of concept that vaccines based on

-20 Geall et al, RNA: The New Revolution in Nucleic Acid Vaccines, 25 Seminars in Immunology 152-159 (2013) (Ex.
+21 Geall et al, RNA: The New Revolution in Nucleic Acid Vaccines, 25 Seminars in Immunology 152-159 (2013) (Ex.
 1016, "Geall 2013").